 Fret not: we’ve compiled a list of things to think about in order to choose your wedding colours and choose them right.

-Where are you throwing your wedding?
+Where are you holding your wedding?
 That’s the first question you need to ask yourself when delving into the world of wedding colour palettes.
-If you want to go wild with very specific colours that mean something to you, or bolds and brights, use our venue search tool to search the largest wedding directory in the UK and find somewhere that can serve as a blank canvas so you can really make it your own.
-If you are still looking, or have a good idea of what style of venue you would like, then choose your colours so that they highlight and compliment the best features of your venue.
+If you want to go wild with very specific colours that mean something to you, or bolds and brights, use our venue search tool to search the largest wedding directory in the UK and find somewhere that can serve as a blank canvas for you to really make your own.
+Alternatively, if you’ve already got your eye on a venue that already has a certain style, think about the colours so that highlight and compliment the best features of your venue.

 The Small Details